Error Code E 312

 Steps

-3. Check all supply and return vents Walk through every room in the home and ensure all supply registers and return air grilles are fully open and unobstructed.
-Remove any furniture, rugs, curtains, or objects blocking vents.
-Restricted vents reduce the total system airflow and can trigger E312 during cooling or fan operation.
+3. Open all supply registers and return grilles Walk through every room and ensure all supply registers and return air grilles are fully open and unobstructed.
+During cooling mode, adequate airflow is critical both for the blower motor's protection and for proper evaporator coil performance.

 How to Verify